 Same goes for the industry ‘experts’: Just look at the blog posts of the famous personalities who are leaders in their field.
 You will likely find mixed opinions in the comments section — some will readily agree, others will oppose.
 The important part of the learning process is not to gauge public approval and to shape your knowledge and opinions entirely based on that “feedback”, but rather to expose yourself to alternative, diverse views, which is what learning is all about.
 Engineer Joe might find method X better applicable than method Y to build a bridge and doesn’t have to agree with Engineer Jane’s method Y, but the opposing views surely stimulate an intellectual dialogue, provide more insight to the readers and to both of them, for different use-cases.

 - Learn, Teach and Learn.
 And, do it like a beast!
 Knowledge transfer is meant to be a two way street.
 Whatever you learn, spread it and be passionate in doing it — tweet it, talk to your peers about it, write blog posts on it, and if you’re into public speaking, go out there and speak at the nearest technological Meetup, or at your alma-mater, and even better, at a TEDx talk (unless of course, you can get into the TED)— not only will it help you strengthen your image and be recognized as an industry-leading expert, it’ll open doors for you to: (a) learn new things from the casual discussions and receive constructive feedback, and (b) potentially pave out new career paths to diversify your income streams.
-You could eventually venture out into being a part-time author on the subject, a TV commentator, an expert court-witness, a paid public speaker, an online Adjunct professor, a Udemy course instructor… just to name a few examples.
+You could eventually venture out into being a part-time author on the subject, a TV commentator, an expert court-witness, a paid public speaker, an online Adjunct professor, an online course instructor… just to name a few examples.

 - Imagine your ‘expert’ and what would they do.
 For the purpose of goal setting and motivation, it often helps to imagine one or two public figure(s) you look up to, and to mimic their professional ethic: how would they have handled a challenge, what would they do — and it helps even further to be playful about it.
 That figure doesn’t necessarily have to be in the same industry as you and can be fictional.
 For me personally, it has been Olivia Pope from the political TV drama Scandal — a fictional Washington-based fixer who is considered an ‘expert’ in what she does.
 In case you are curious, the show and the character are an exaggeration based off of the real-life Crisis Manager & Lawyer, Judy Smith.
 The playful example adds levity while helping me with the goal setting aspect.